canada-ca/architecture/README.md

 * Collaboration > Import Remote Model to Workspace
   * URL: Use "clone" URL
   * User Name: e-mail used to register at GCCode
-  * Passowrd: Passowrd used to log in to GCCode
+  * Password: Password used to log in to GCCode

 ### Git Flow Workflow